Sadie Morgan: Advocacy

 Morgan co-founded dRMM at the age of 26 and has maintained a gender-balanced workforce within the studio since foundation.

-In 2012 she was the only female aboard the winning GB sailing team for the Commodores Cup, having won the class in the Fastnet race the previous year.
 In 2015 she joined the board of PedELLE, a cycling group specially created for women to network, and has cycled to promote the role of women in design and property, and to raise money for charity.
-In 2017, she climbed Mount Kilimanjaro and raised over £20,000 to support the Railway Children organisation.

 Through her government advisory roles, she advocates the importance of design that connects back to people and place, and in 2017 she joined a panel of built environment specialists to respond to the Mayor of London, Sadiq Khan, as he launched his Good Growth by Design vision for the future of London.

+Quality of Life Foundation

+In 2019, Morgan co-founded with brother Matthew Morgan, the Quality of Life Foundation, a charity promoting healthier and more sustainable homes and neighbourhoods.
+Its Quality of Life Framework, developed with URBED, identifies six themes—Control, Health, Nature, Wonder, Movement and Belonging—as measures for better design and planning.
+Under her leadership the Foundation has expanded its board and influence across housing and infrastructure sectors, published guidance on community consultation, and advocated for post-occupancy feedback in housing design.